cmeng-git/ffmpeg-android/README.md

 * mips*
 * mips64*

-Note: *-Deprecated in android NDK r16.
-Will be removed in r17.<br/>
+Note: *-Deprecated in android ndk-r16.
+Will be removed in ndk-r17.<br/>
 see https://developer.android.com/ndk/guides/abis.html#Supported ABIs <br/>
-Future ffmpeg-andorid releases > v1.5.0 will not verify against these obsoleted ABI's
+ffmpeg-andorid releases > v1.5.0 will only verify ABIS=("armeabi-v7a" "arm64-v8a" "x86" "x86_64")

 ## Instructions
-* Set environment ANDROID_NDK variable e.g. /opt/android/android-ndk-r17c (recommended);<br/>
-  Other ndk releases may not work with all modules and for all abis
+* Set environment ANDROID_NDK variable; not all ndk releases work with all modules/ABIS
-  1. export ANDROID_NDK={Android NDK Base Path}
+  - export ANDROID_NDK={Android NDK Base Path}<br/>
+     e.g. export ANDROID_NDK=/opt/android/android-ndk-r17c (recommended);
-* If necessary, fetch and update submodules and libraries (before build); using ./init_update_libs.sh command
+* If necessary, fetch and update all libraries source (before build);
-  1. edit the ./init_update_libs.sh files for your desired module version
+  - review and edit ./init_update_libs.sh file for your desired modules' versions
-  2. ./init_update_libs.sh
+  - ./init_update_libs.sh
+  - The default working sub-directories are ffmpeg, lame, libvpx, x264
-  3. For each sub-module, cd to the respective directory and execute ./configure without option;<br/>
+  - For each sub-module, cd to the respective directory and execute ./configure without option;<br/>
      The configure process may list any missing sdk build tools, please install before continue
-  4. Note: The final configure with options for each submodule is done in each submodule _\<module>_build.sh script
+  - The final configure with options for each submodule is done in each submodule _\<module>_build.sh build script
-* Edit ./ffmpeg-android_build.sh [#1] and ./_settings.sh [#2]<br/>
+* Edit ./ffmpeg-android_build.sh [#1] and ./_settings.sh [#2];<br/>
-  to remove any of the codec sub-modules or architectures you wish to be excluded from the build
+  a. remove any of the codec sub-modules or architectures you wish to be excluded from the build<br/>
+  b. add "ffmpeg" to [#1] if you want to build standalone ffmpeg without inclusion of the sub-modules integration<br/>
+  c. the default values are defined as:
-  1. MODULES=("vpx" "x264" "lame") [#1]
+  - MODULES=("vpx" "x264" "lame") [#1]
-  2. ABIS=("armeabi-v7a" "arm64-v8a" "x86" "x86_64") [#2]
+  - ABIS=("armeabi-v7a" "arm64-v8a" "x86" "x86_64") [#2]
-* To support 64-bit libraries built, change _settings.sh#ANDROID_API=21 (min API for 64-bit library build).<br/>
+* To support 64-bit libraries built, ensure _settings.sh#ANDROID_API=21 (min API for 64-bit library build).<br/>
   Note: application.mk in Android Studio i.e. APP_PLATFORM := android-21 i.e. both must use the same API
 * Enter either one of the following commands to compile ffmpeg for all or one the supported ABI's etc
-  1. ./ffmpeg-android_build.sh
+  - ./ffmpeg-android_build.sh [#1]
-  2. ./ffmpeg-android_build.sh armeabi-v7a (i.e. selected cpu with all predefined codec modules)
+  - ./ffmpeg-android_build.sh armeabi-v7a (i.e. selected cpu with all predefined codec modules)
-  3. ./ffmpeg-android_build.sh armeabi-v7a x264 (i.e. selected cpu with only x264 codec module)
+  - ./ffmpeg-android_build.sh armeabi-v7a x264 (i.e. selected cpu with only x264 codec module)
-  4. As #1 but create custom _settings.sh#ABIS=("armeabi-v7a" "arm64-v8a" "x86" "x86_64") for your project
-* All the generated static libraries and includes files are in ./jni/\<MODULE>/android/\<ABI> sub-directories.
+* All the generated static libraries and includes files are installed in ./jni/\<MODULE>/android/\<ABI>.

 ## Linking with versioned shared library in Android NDK
 * Note: the latest _vpx_build.sh has included the scripts to patch the following automatically.
 Manual change is not further required.<br/><br/>